Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

             Filter the entities based on its visibilities
         estimate_count: bool [default:=False]
             Request an estimate of the entities in a tenant.
+        max_retries: int
+            Maximum number of retries
+        backoff_factor: float
+            A backoff factor to apply between attempts after the second try (most errors are resolved immediately by a second try without a delay)

         Returns
         -------
         entities: List[ThingObject]